 Antonio joined the Genetics Department at Yale University in 2007.
-He is currently the Fergus F. Wallace Professor of Genetics and the Chair of the Genetics Department.
+He is currently the Fergus F. Wallace Professor of Genetics and was previously the Chair of the Genetics Department.
 Antonio is a member of the Yale Center for RNA Science and Medicine, Yale Stem Cell Center, Yale Cancer Center, and is an HHMI Faculty Scholar.

 Video of Antonio describing the lab’s research.